What The Heck Am I Supposed To Eat?

 Once you have the strength to not overeat and to disengage from your food addiction(s), you have taken a massive step forward in your life.
 Believe that at the moment you decide to stop overeating or stop eating toxic foods that your entire body forgives you for anything that you’ve done to it in the past.

 On Day One, make sure that you drink plenty of water.
-The brain does not know the difference between solid and liquid.
-So when you fill your body with water, you will satiate some of that hunger.
-Also, water is actually a nutrient that is both good for you and essential to your being.
+When you fill your body with water, you will satiate some of that hunger.
+Water is actually a nutrient that is both good for you and essential to your well-being.

-It is never unsafe for you to eat a salad that’s made with big leafy greens.
+It is always safe for you to eat a salad that’s made with big leafy greens.
 Chop it up and even eat it without dressing the first few times just to taste it’s goodness.
 Later you can add dressing in moderation.
 If you don’t have a taste for greens, start off with iceberg lettuce.
-You can work your way through Romaine, and then get to the really bitter stuff.
+You can work your way through to Romaine, and then get to the really bitter stuff.

 For breakfast one should consider eating fresh fruit.
 For lunch one might consider eating lots of leafy green salads, and you don’t need to add animal protein.
 But if you choose to eat animal protein, don’t do so more than three times a week.

-Eating late at night should be a taboo.
-As the sunset sets, your chemistry changes, and so does your mindset.
-The important thing to do at night is to get yourself into a resting and healing mode, calming yourself down from major activities.
+Don’t eat late at night.
+As the sun sets, your chemistry changes, as does your mindset.
+The important thing to do at night is to be in a resting and healing mode, calming yourself down from major activities.
 Time in the evening should be for family, rest, relaxation, reading, showering, organizing, journaling, and the like.
 Daytime is the best time for action, movement, exercise, business endeavors, dealing with difficult struggles, and consuming food and drink.

-Human chemistry has a very specific pattern that it is looking to follow.
-A person can adapt to something different, but this is not optimal.
-We want to try to create optimal conditions for us to combat all of the different ways we can break down and fall ill.
-And this is not only relating to times of day that we do things, but to the particular things that we do.
+Human chemistry has a very specific pattern that it seeks to follow.
+A person can adapt to something different from that pattern, but doing so is not optimal.
+We want to try to create optimal conditions for us to combat all of the different ways that lead to our breaking down and falling ill.
+This relates not only to times of day that we do things, but to the particular things that we do.
 Things such as reducing stress, writing, being creative, laughing, eating good foods, getting plenty of exercise and rest, having good hobbies, and having good relationships are all integral parts of what will make a diet successful.

-So, if you are on a new health- and diet-related journey right now, it’s crucial to realize that there should be no skipping over any of the steps of the holistic process.
+If you are on a new health- and diet-related journey, do not skip over any of the steps of the holistic process.
 You must be engaged.
-You must take interest in your life, and then in your health, and you must proactively do certain things.
-The first thing to do at that point is to educate yourself on many topics pertaining to food.
-Food is the most important aspect of your survival, with the possible exceptions of breathing and not being eaten by dinosaurs.
+You must take interest in your life and your health and proactively do certain things.
+The first thing to do is to educate yourself on many topics pertaining to food.
+Food is the most important aspect of your survival.

-A word of caution.
-If you want to learn something and you just hit Google and type in words, you have to pay attention to the source.
+Regarding educating yourself, a word of caution is in order.
+Pay attention to sources when you Google topics.
 Be hesitant to believe things that you read in commercial magazines; they may not have your best interests in mind.
-Also, be hesitant to accept everything you read on government websites.
-Both sources generally contain a mix of truth and error.
+Also be hesitant to accept everything you read on government websites.
+Such sources generally contain a mix of truth and error.

-When it comes to designing your own particular appropriate diet, no one can do it for you.
+I repeat that when it comes to designing your own particular diet that no one can do it for you.
 In addition to research and careful experimentation, strongly recommend that you take holistic steps as part of the process.
-Sit quietly with nature, read the right books, have good mentors, and participate in meditation.
-Certainly prayer will be in order.
+Sit quietly with nature, read excellent books, have good mentors, and participate in meditation.
+Prayer will be in order as well.